”You cannot out-exercise a bad diet”. A golden rule in life and in fitness.

 Eating the right amount of calories for your body is extremely important.
 Eating too much or too little can affect your fat loss results.

-So how do you calculate your ideal calorie intake?
-This is how to work it all out!
+So, how do you calculate your ideal calorie intake?

 This formula is the revised Harris-Benedict equation.
 It can get a bit confusing, so stay with me!